A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Multimodal Representation

-\paragraph{Text Encoding via LLM. } Given the frequent text recognition challenges faced by MLLMs, stemming from low-resolution inputs or undertrained vision encoders, off-the-shelf OCR-extracted text is commonly embedded directly into LLM prompts to enhance document comprehension~\cite{docllm,dockd}.
+\paragraph{Text Encoding via LLM. } Given the frequent text recognition challenges faced by MLLMs, stemming from low-resolution inputs or undertrained vision encoders, off-the-shelf OCR-extracted text is commonly embedded directly into LLM prompts to enhance document comprehension~\cite{docllm,dockd} (see Figure~\ref{fig:feature_representation}).
 However, the extracted content is often unordered; to address this, frameworks such as ICL-D3IE~\cite{icld3ie} and LLaVA-Read~\cite{llavaread} employ the XY-cut algorithm to reorder the text sequence.
 Additionally, to handle long documents, some methods segment the text into chunks, though this may introduce semantic discontinuities~\cite{pdfwukong}.
-In sum, directly adding extracted text to prompts improves context and reduces reliance on extra encoders, but performance is still limited by OCR and LLM errors and weak multimodal integration.
+In sum, directly adding extracted text to prompts improves context and reduces reliance on additional encoders; however, performance remains limited by OCR and LLM errors.